I. Purpose of This Text

 - forks rather than factions

-If this term is ever used to mobilize, moralize, or centralize, it no longer describes the phenomenon it names.
+Once this term is used to mobilize, moralize, or centralize, it has already drifted away from the phenomenon it was meant to describe.

 X. A Transitional Condition